squidfunk/mkdocs-material/docs/tutorials/social/basic.md

 With the Insiders Edition, you can customize the card layout for each page by adding settings to the page header.
-You have effectively done this in the previous exercise, but using the meta plugin so simplify things.
+You have effectively done this in the previous exercise, but using the meta plugin to affect a whole set of pages.

 Say that in addition to regular events you also have the odd webinar and for this you want to set a different icon and also set the description to indicate that the event is part of the webinar series.